-2.15.6.
-If an effect requires a player to choose a subtype, that player must choose a single subtype that has been printed on at least one legal card.
-If a player is required to choose a subtype belonging to a specific card type, they must choose a subtype that has been printed on at least one legal card with that type.
+- 2.16.6.
+If an effect requires a player to choose a subtype, that player must choose a single subtype that has been printed on at least one card.
+If a player is required to choose a subtype belonging to a specific card type, they must choose a subtype that has been printed on at least one card with that type. - 2.16.7.

-- 2.15.7.
 Below is a list of all subtypes. - a.
 The identity subtypes are Bioroid, Clone, Corp, Corporation, Cyborg, Digital, Division, G-mod, Megacorp, Natural, Police Department, Stealth, and Subsidiary. - b.
 The agenda subtypes are Ambush, Expansion, Initiative, NEXT, Psi, Public, Research, Security, Sensie, and Source. - c.
 The asset subtypes are Advertisement, Alliance, Ambush, Beanstalk, Bioroid, Cast, Character, Clone, Corporation, Executive, Facility, Government, Hostile, Illicit, Political, Psi, Region, Research, Ritzy, Seedy, and Transaction. - d.
 The ice subtypes are AP, Advertisement, Ambush, Barrier, Bioroid, Code Gate, Deflector, Destroyer, Grail, Illicit, Morph, Mythic, NEXT, Observer, Psi, Sentry, Tracer, and Trap. - e.
-The operation subtypes are Alliance, Black Ops, Condition, Current, Double, Gray Ops, Illicit, Psi, Reprisal, Terminal, Transaction, and Triple. - f.
-The upgrade subtypes are Advertisement, Alliance, Ambush, Beanstalk, Bioroid, Character, Clone, Connection, Enforcer, Executive, Facility, Hostile, Off-site, Orgcrime, Psi, Region, Ritzy, Security Protocol, Sysop, and Unorthodox. - g.
-The event subtypes are Condition, Current, Double, Job, Mod, Orgcrime, Priority, Run, Sabotage, Stealth, and Terminal. - h.
-The hardware subtypes are Bomb, Chip, Console, Consumer-grade, Cybernetic, Gear, Link, Mod, Stealth, Vehicle, and Weapon. - i.
+The operation subtypes are Alliance, Black Ops, Condition, Current, Double, Gray Ops, Illicit, Lockdown, Psi, Reprisal, Terminal, Transaction, and Triple. - f.
+The upgrade subtypes are Advertisement, Alliance, Ambush, Beanstalk, Bioroid, Character, Clone, Connection, Enforcer, Executive, Facility, Hostile, Off-site, Orgcrime, Psi, Region, Ritzy, Seedy, Security Protocol, Sysop, and Unorthodox. - g.
+The event subtypes are Condition, Current, Double, Job, Mod, Orgcrime, Priority, Run, Sabotage, Stealth, and Terminal.

+- h.
+The hardware subtypes are Bomb, Chip, Companion, Console, Consumer-grade, Cybernetic, Gear, Link, Mod, Stealth, Vehicle, and Weapon. - i.
 The program subtypes are AI, Caïssa, Cloud, Daemon, Decoder, Deva, Fracter, Icebreaker, Killer, Stealth, and Virus. - j.
 The resource subtypes are Clan, Companion, Connection, Directive, Genetics, Government, Job, Link, Location, Remote, Ritzy, Sabotage, Seedy, Source, Stealth, and Virtual.

-2.16.
+2.17.
 Text Box

-- 2.16.1.
+- 2.17.1.
 The TEXT BOX is the central area on a card containing any abilities the card has.
 Abilities usually only apply when the card they appear on is active.
-Rule 9.1.6 details exceptions. - 2.16.2.
+Rule 9.1.6 details exceptions. - 2.17.2.
 Many cards have italicised text written after their game text.
-This is FLAVOR TEXT, and has no effect on the game or the function of the card, nor can other abilities reference or interact with it.
+This is FLAVOR TEXT, and has no effect on the game or the function of the card, nor can other abilities reference or interact with it. - 2.17.3.
+Some cards have italicised text in parenthesis.
+This is REMINDER TEXT, and has no effect on the game or the function of the card, nor can other abilities reference or interact with it directly.
+Reminder text simply summarizes a rule that may apply to that card text.